karsl-program/karsl-program/README.md

 [K Software Team](https://github.com/K-Software-Team)

 ## 💬
-### I am currently studying in Grade Six of Guannan Primary School in Xiamen, China. 🌱
+### I am a junior high school student from Xiamen No. 1 Middle School Jimei Branch. 🌱
 ### Thank you for your attention!